mikhailzayts/eed/README.md

-# em
+# eed

-**TODO**: Rename it to **eed**
-Em is very basic line-oriented text editor.
+Eed is very basic line-oriented text editor.
 Simple clone of standard UNIX text editor ed.
 Designed with platform independence and embedded systems use in mind

 ## Run tests